SFmac23/Macwan_Chris_FIP/README.md

 CSS3:
 Advanced styling with animations and transitions.
 Use of pseudo-selectors (::after) for added visuals.
-JavaScript:
-Handles interactivity for the FAQ section and the hamburger menu.
-Workflow Practices

 This project followed standard workflow practices:

 Branching:

-Each feature was developed in its own branch (e.g., faq-feature, animation-submit-button).
+Each feature was developed in its own branch
 Commits:

-Regular, descriptive commits were made to track progress (e.g., Added FAQ expand/collapse functionality).
+Regular, descriptive commits were made to track progress Pull Requests:
-Pull Requests:

 Each branch was merged into the main branch through pull requests after testing and review.
 Merging:

-Merged tested branches into the main branch (main) for final integration.
+Merged tested branches into the main branch for final integration.
 Pages
 Rooms Page: